 There are hundreds of hotels and apartments to choose from in Munich but my choice is Holiday Inn Munich City Centre (click here to check current prices).
 I’ve stayed at the hotel on two occasions and loved both its central location and facilities.

 As you can see, I’ve included a wide variety of destinations in my list of best day trips from Munich, Germany.
+You can even visit other countries near Munich as I have also listed transport options for you so it’d be easy for you to get a ride!
 Your hardest decision will be deciding which of these excursions from Munich to choose!

 Find more helpful tips for planning your visit to Munich in our Bavaria Travel Guide here.